Part 5 of 12 April 23, 2026

 Because I know that “movement education” sounds vague.
 It could mean anything.
 It could mean yoga.
 It could mean physical therapy.
 It could mean some guy making you balance on one foot while reciting affirmations.
 The term is broad, and the internet hasn’t helped clarify it.

-So instead of defining it abstractly, I’m going to walk you through what a typical session looks like.
+Now the long version.
+Instead of defining it abstractly, I’m going to walk you through what a typical session looks like.
 The details are drawn from a common pattern I see regularly, not a single person’s story, but representative of how this work unfolds.

 The Door Opens